mcreutz/playground/systems_eng/kubernetes_/kubernetes_resources.md

 - Deployment for stateful Pods (eg. databases)
 - Not easy to work with, so databases are often hosted outside of Kubernetes

+## ReplicaSet (rs)
+- Abstraction layer on top of a Pod, managing the the underlying Pods in terms of replicas
+- In practice, you create ReplicaSets, not Pods

 # todo
 - kubeadm
-- helm charts
-- kubectl
-- minicube
-- deployment controller
-- proxy
-- logs
-- exec
-- replicaSet

-point local docker cli to minikube docker daemon eval $(minikube -p minikube docker-env)
+point local docker cli to minikube docker daemon: eval $(minikube -p minikube docker-env)